 The Challenge

 The Woodland Trust fights for a world in which woods and trees thrive for wildlife and for people.
-Their aim was to drive engagement, favourability, understanding, and inspire action amongst a target audience of eco-conscious, wildlife and nature enthusiasts.
+Their aim was to drive engagement, favourability versus competitor charities, understanding of its purpose and differences, and inspire action amongst a target audience of eco-conscious, wildlife and nature enthusiasts.

-Print has played a leading role in building relationships with Immediate’s audiences – there’s nothing better than a good cuppa and a magazine! – but this has been complemented by event and digital activation, giving The Woodland Trust a consistent presence across the portfolio of brands.
-Live shows like Gardeners World Live at the NEC see the Trust regularly exceed membership signup targets, and attendees repeatedly report that they love the magazine content.
+While print played a leading role in building relationships with Immediate’s audiences, it was complemented by event and digital activation to maintain a consistent presence across brands.
+Live shows like Gardeners World Live at the NEC saw the Trust surpass membership signup targets, with attendees expressing appreciation for the magazine content.

 Results